Incoming Freshman and Transfer Students:

 - Cell phones and other electronics must be turned off during the entire testing period.

-For information about Chemistry placement please see the Incept website.
+For information about chemistry placement please see New Student Orientation.